cliffordlab/cliffordlab.github.io/ethics.md

 It is important that all (key) relevant materials are cited in your publication.
 This includes anyone who’s work you have used, and any work you have considered but rejected.
-When citing the work you should be careful to indicate why you have used or rejected the material.
+When citing the work, you should be careful to indicate why you have used or rejected the material.
 Note that if the source you cite is not primary, you need to cite the primary source as well (or instead).
-Note, you cannot cite a paper to justify or explain a technique which does little more than cite another paper to justify or explain a technique.
-It is important that the format of the references remains consistent.
+Note, you cannot cite a paper to justify or explain a technique that does little more than cite another paper to justify or explain a technique.
+It is important that the format of the references remain consistent.
 Although some journals require the [Harvard](http://libweb.anglia.ac.uk/referencing/harvard.htm) style, I prefer [Vancouver](http://www.lib.monash.edu.au/tutorials/citing/vancouver.html).